bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients_part_1.md

 Another critical piece of information logged by the data logger is the `fee_rate` of the transaction, since the absolute fee value paid by a bitcoin transaction is not available nor derivable given only the transaction itself, as the inputs don't have explicit amounts.

-All this data (apart from the time of the transaction entering in the mempool) can actually be reconstructed simply by looking at the blockchain.
+All these data (apart from the time of the transaction entering in the mempool) can actually be reconstructed simply by looking at the blockchain.
 However, querying the bitcoin node can be fairly slow, and during the model training iterations we want to recreate the ML dataset rapidly[^fast], for example whenever we need to modify or add a new field.

 For these reasons, the logger is split into two parts: a process listening to the events sent by our node, which creates raw logs, and then a second process that uses these logs to create the final CSV dataset.
 Raw logs are self-contained: for example, they contain all the previous transaction output values for every relevant transaction.
 This causes some redundancy, but in this case it's better to trade some efficiency for more performance